kapilash/quarry/README.md

 will build and run the tests

+> make example

+builds an executable exquarry.out which prints some statistics about a given java source code

+## Notes

+* There is a hard limit on the size of individual slab.
+For any given slab, only the first 4096 bytes will be considered.
+The rest will be ignored.

+* The return value from a quarry_read should not be deleted.
+More over, it is intended to be copied immediately and freed (using quarry_freeSlab) before the next call to quarry_read.

 ## TODO
 * add tests for UTF-8 identifiers
 * add comprehensive tests for c